nikvuk92/PGA_2024/Project.md

 ## Step 1 Filtering for missing data
 You need to do all of the following steps for each of the three reference datasets separately.
-*Remember, you are only filtering the reference datasets.
-Not the Unknown.*
+*Remember, you are only filtering the modern reference dataset*

 First, we filter for marker missingness: